A Century of Service

 Today, UGA-Tifton researchers and scientists are preparing the next generation of agricultural leaders to take the world's stage.

-To celebrate our centennial, we are hosting a series of commemorative events beginning August, 2018 and culminating with the grand finale in May, 2019.
+To celebrate our centennial, we hosted a series of commemorative events beginning August, 2018 and culminating with the grand finale on May 3, 2019.